 As a LEP we are required to adhere to our Assurance Framework, which we review on an annual basis.
 The Assurance Framework was approved by the Board in March 2019.
 The Coast to Capital Articles of Association explains our purpose as well as our duties and responsibilities.

-We publish a Register of Interest for LEP Board members, Committee members and relevant staff (senior officers and those involved in decision making processes) to protect the integrity of our decision-making and to ensure our stakeholders have confidence in us; details of conflicts of interest are also recorded in the minutes of our Board Meeting.
+We publish a registers of interest for LEP Board members, Committee members and relevant staff (senior officers and those involved in decision making processes) to protect the integrity of our decision-making and to ensure our stakeholders have confidence in us.
+Details of conflicts of interest are also recorded in the minutes of our Board Meeting.
 All Board members and staff sign up to our Code of Conduct and act in accordance with the ‘Seven Principles of Public Life’, known as the Nolan Principles.

 Complaints Procedure – We take complaints very seriously and whilst we try to provide a good service, we know that sometimes things go wrong.